thobeka-m/thobeka-m.github.io/README.md

 ### About Me

 I'm a Summa Cum Laude graduate in Computer Science and IT, specializing in AWS database services and holding AWS certifications.
-I'm driven by a deep curiosity to explore the ever-evolving world of cloud computing and software engineering, constantly pushing the boundaries of what's possible.
+I'm driven by a deep curiosity to explore the ever-evolving world of cloud computing and software engineering, aiming to  constantly push the boundaries of what's possible.

-As a Cloud Developer, I have hands-on experience in database services, Python scripting, and infrastructure management.
+As a Cloud support engineer, I have hands-on experience in database services, Python scripting, and infrastructure management.
 I thrive on building robust, scalable, and secure cloud-based solutions that meet the unique needs of clients across diverse industries.

 ### Technical Skills

-- **Programming Languages**: Python, Java, HTML, CSS, JavaScript
+- **Programming Languages**: Python, Java, HTML, CSS, C# , C++

 - **Cloud Technologies**: AWS (Amazon Web Services)

-- **Databases**: PostgreSQL, MySQL, MongoDB
+- **Databases**: PostgreSQL, Oracle, MongoDB

-- **Tools and Frameworks**: Git, Docker, Kubernetes, Ansible

 ### Certifications